 Trello is great app for project management that is easy to use and very efficient.
 You can use the app to collaborate on projects and to coordinate with your team.
 Use Trello to manage tasks, create checklists, give comments and updates to coworkers, or to upload relevant files.
 If you and your team give it a try, this app may become an important part of your workday.

-GrubHub (available in the US) and Just Eat (available in Canada & the UK) are both amazing apps that help you to get food from your favourite lunch places more quickly and conveniently.
-Make your workday easier by using these apps to pre-order, pre-pay, and then pickup your favourite meals or have them directly delivered to your office.
+GrubHub (available in the US) and Just Eat (available in Canada & the UK) are both amazing apps that help you to get food from your favorite lunch places more quickly and conveniently.
+Make your workday easier by using these apps to pre-order, pre-pay, and then pick up your favorite meals or have them directly delivered to your office.

 This one’s a bonus- when used at your company, Nudge Rewards becomes an essential part of your workday.
 Powered by push notifications, the Nudge app is designed to keep you connected, to drive engagement, and help you be a more effective contributor to your team.
 As a user of Nudge, you will be able to stay informed on need-to-know company information and have the chance to earn points and win exciting rewards.